Questfall/docs/quest-mining/moderation/first-quest-review.md

 A matching first-review vote earns **20 Silver**, and a conflicting vote costs **40 Silver**, before the current market multiplier.
 Neither outcome creates Witness Credit.
-Later Screenshot and Action Witness/Judge work keeps its normal incentives.
+Later direct Action and Screenshot reviews use the ordinary +20/−40 Silver base amounts without Witness Credits.
+Legacy Witness/Judge work keeps its own incentives.
 Late votes settle against the saved outcome without changing it.

 ## What the result changes